HOW TO MAKE A ROPE HALTER FOR A HORSE OR DONKEY- FREE VIDEO BELOW (+ links for rope/paracord)

 How to braid the noseband of your rope halter

 This is a muletape style halter that is braided rather than using single strands.
 This is great for leading your horse from point A to point B, but SHOULD NEVER BE USED TO TIE UP your animal if you are only using thin cord like paracord.
 Instructions for how to make this are on my youtube video.
 I hope you enjoy making this lovely halter, it is fairly quick to make and doesn’t have any complicated knots, just using a 3 strand plait.

 WHERE TO BUY ROPE

 I am constantly asked where I got my rope from.
-I bought it from the manufacturer in Melbourne Australia.
+I bought mine from the manufacturer Whittam Ropes in Melbourne Australia.
 You need an Australian Business Number to purchase from them.
+You can also get rope from cams cords in Brisbane.
 I have put some links to other places below as well since most of my enquiries come from other countries.

 I use standard 550 paracord for braiding over the nosebands, but you can use different sizes.